DeQuin Evans

-DeQuin Lee Evans (born May 17, 1987) is an American professional Canadian football defensive lineman for the BC Lions of the Canadian Football League (CFL).
+DeQuin Lee Evans (born May 17, 1987) is an American former professional football defensive lineman.
 He played college football at Los Angeles Harbor College and Kentucky.
 He is married to Nova Scotian Olympic runner Jenna Martin-Evans.

 Early life

 Evans grew up in Compton, California; many of his friends were gang members.
 He spent time in Camp Kilpatrick, a juvenile detention facility.
 While watching Gridiron Gang, a film based on Camp Kilpatrick, Evans saw his bed.
 Later, he worked at Albertsons, bagging groceries.
 His cousin, Hershel Dennis, a running back at USC, was instrumental in obtaining permission for Evans sit in on classes.

 College career

 Evans enrolled at Los Angeles Harbor College and played there in 2007 and 2008.
 He transferred to Kentucky.
 Childhood friend and LAHC teammate Chris Matthews also transferred to Kentucky.
 He played for Kentucky in 2009 and 2010.
 He was a captain for Kentucky in 2010.